Constraints¶

 - label: single var, two vars (cartesian product), backtracking restores, all ground

-- Equivalent: same/different atoms, compounds, vars, bound vars
+- equivalent: same/different atoms, compounds, vars, bound vars

 - fd_eq/ne/lt/le/gt/ge: ground values, var-int, var-var, auto-domain, wipeout